Backward-curved plenum AHU fan on the Jitamitra shop floor

 Every efficiency, noise and smoke-rating choice is documented on the GA drawing you sign off — before we cut metal.

 We don't sell a catalogue near-fit onto a building.
-Each fan is engineered to its own duty — the AHU fan to its efficiency and noise target, the car-park fan to its code flow, the smoke fan to its rated temperature — at your operating point.
+Each fan is engineered to its own duty — the AHU fan to its efficiency and noise target, the car-park fan to its code flow, the smoke fan to the temperature its smoke-control strategy specifies — at your operating point.

 • Efficiency at the duty point — The operating point is engineered onto the best-efficiency region of an aerofoil or backward-curved wheel and proven on the 200 HP VFD test rig; VFD control is standard so the fan tracks the real building load instead of throttling loss against a damper across 8,000+ running hours a year.